Beautiful Silence is a Big Corporate Video Trend

 Graphics

-The second important element of this video trend is the creation of graphics.
+The second important element of the silent video trend is the creation of graphics.
 You must be able to take complicated information and boil it down to crisp, bold graphics – no more than three to four words.
 Motion graphics are great because they can spice up facts and figures, product specifications, and more.

 Teasers